jvanderzande/mijnafvalwijzer/README.md

 This Domoticz script will retrieve the next garbage collection for your Wijk and update a TEXT device in Domoticz for only de Gemeente Purmerend.<br>
 It will also send you a notification at the specified time 0-x days before the event.

-# huisvuil-heerlen
+# huisvuil-zuid limburg (RD4)
-This Domoticz script will retrieve the next garbage collection for your postcode-housenumber and update a TEXT device in Domoticz for only de Gemeente Heerlen.<br>
+This Domoticz script will retrieve the next garbage collection for your postcode-housenumber and update a TEXT device in Domoticz for only Gemeentes in Zuid Limburg.<br>
 It will also send you a notification at the specified time 0-x days before the event.